 We are home to 1700 students from 40 nationalities.
 We are inclusive and celebrate our diversity by welcoming students of all faiths.

-You are invited to participate in our “Lead Me to the Cross” Lenten activity.
-A large wooden cross will be in the Chapel during Lent, along with some purple coloured slips of paper.
-On these papers, you are invited to write your own Prayers, Acts of Penance, or Acts of Charity you intend to practise during the Lenten season.
-As we proceed into the season, the cross will be a visual sign of our desire to draw closer to God and our commitment to the Lenten practices.
+As we move into the Fourth Week of Lent, a reminder that you still have a couple of weeks before our Easter break to participate in our “Lead Me to the Cross” Lenten project.
+A large wooden cross has been placed in the Chapel, along with some purple coloured slips of paper.
+On these papers, you are invited to write your own Prayers, Acts of Penance, or Acts of Charity you intend to practise during the Lenten season – even if you’re just starting to do so!

 If you haven’t made your reservation for next Friday’s Birthday Bash, you still have until Monday to order your tickets.
 It promises a great, fun-filled 10th birthday party for all members of SJI International.
 And make sure you have marked your calendars for Friday, 12 May, for the 10th Anniversary Dinner at the Ritz Carlton Millenia.
 Gather together a group of your friends to form a table for this not-to-be-missed event in celebration of our SJI International family.

 It’s a blessing that we are to be able to celebrate with one another the miracle of St Joseph’s Institution International.
 We must not take miracles for granted.